intmus/inttheory19-20/_02-int-scales-keys/b1-scales.md

 We will discuss the role of harmonic minor more when we begin analyzing chords, but as the name implies, it is a form of minor that emphasizes the most common scale degrees from a harmonic standpoint.

-However, the "Happy Birthday" examples from the previous page are perfect for exploring the imoprtance of melodic minor.
-By keeping the interval sizes from "Happy Birthday" but changing the pitches to fit the various forms of minor, I created three similar but distinct versions of "Happy Birthday".
-When the class listened to the natural minor version, they felt that the first `te` did not work with the tune.
-In the harmonic minor version, the augmented 2nd that occurs between `ti` and `le` surprised them and "felt wrong".
-Finally, the melodic minor version sounded entirely correct (although one student didn't like the depressing change to a happy song...)
+The "Happy Birthday" examples above are perfect for exploring the importance of melodic minor.
+By keeping the interval sizes from "Happy Birthday" but changing the pitches to fit the various forms of minor, you can hear three similar but distinct versions of "Happy Birthday".
+When a student first listens to the natural minor version, they often feel that the first `te` does not work with the rest of the tune, and in the harmonic minor version, the augmented 2nd that occurs between `ti` and `le` is jarring.
+On the other hand, the melodic minor version sounds entirely correct (although some may not like the darker tone of a traditionally "happy" song.)

-This easily highlighted the role of melodic minor -- to create melodies in minor.
+This easily highlights the role of melodic minor -- to create melodies in minor.
 By having both an ascending and descending version, we can resolve the sixth and seventh scale degrees upward and downward by relying on the tendency of those scale degrees. `Te` and `le` both have a strong downward pull and almost always resolve downward. `Ti` and `la` both have a strong upward pull and tend to resolve upward.
 These are general rules and are occasionally broken, but I encourage you to play with the example below to hear how "strange" the piece becomes if you do not allow the sixth and seventh scale degrees to account for their resolutions.
 (Try putting `la` in for every sixth scale degree for the most obviously jarring version.)

-{% capture ex1 %}X:1
+{% capture ex8 %}X:8
 %%staffsep 100%
 T:Happy Birthday in G melodic minor
 T:using the parallel minor to G major